 See more section

-A seasoned trial lawyer, negotiator, and crisis manager, he possesses a rare combination of real-world pragmatism and strategic problem-solving skills forged in courtrooms, in the halls of government, and in the glare of the national media spotlight.
+A seasoned trial lawyer, negotiator, and crisis manager, Chris possesses a rare combination of real-world pragmatism and strategic problem-solving skills forged in courtrooms, in the halls of government, and in the glare of the national media spotlight.
 Chris returned to Lowenstein Sandler in 2018 after serving as the 60th Attorney General of New Jersey.
 Previously, he served as Chief Counsel to Governor Chris Christie.

 As Chair of the firm’s Litigation department, Chris helps Fortune 500 clients achieve critical goals and defend against seemingly insurmountable challenges.
 He advises and represents businesses and individuals in civil, criminal, and regulatory matters involving securities, consumer fraud, banking, alcoholic beverage control, gaming, cannabis, energy, insurance, tax, antitrust, real estate, and the environment, among others.
 He also conducts internal investigations for clients faced with allegations of wrongdoing or suspected wrongdoing by insiders.

-Before his government service, from 2004 until 2012, Chris was a partner and Vice Chair of Lowenstein Sandler's Litigation department, where he focused on criminal and civil trial practice.
-Earlier in his career, he served as a law clerk to then-Magistrate Judge Freda L. Wolfson, U.S. District Judge for the District of New Jersey.
+Earlier in his career, he served as a law clerk to then-Magistrate Judge, now Chief Judge Freda L. Wolfson of the U.S. District Court for the District of New Jersey.